MaxHillebrand/PraxeologyOfPrivacy/The Human Axioms.md

 There are two intertwined axioms at the very heart of our problem: humans act and humans argue.

 The action axiom states that men allocate means in order to satisfy ends.
-Men are in a current state of uneasiness, with the creative imagination of numerous future scenarios, capable of making a value judgement and rank ordering these scenarios, and being able to reason about the costs of achieving them.
-In hindsight, humans judge weather or not the goal has been achieved and the situation improved.
+Men are in a current state of uneasiness, with the creative imagination of numerous future scenarios, capable of making a value judgment to rank ordering these scenarios, and being able to reason about the costs of achieving them.
+In hindsight, humans judge whether or not the goal has been achieved and the situation improved.

 Any attempt to refute the action axiom would in it self be an action, a behavior targeted at a goal, requiring resources, considering the opportunity cost of alternatives, and ultimately subject to a judgment of success or failure.
 The action axiom is self-evident for actors, and non-actors are not capable of reaching participatory understanding of it.